drocheam/optrace/docs/source/usage/tma.rst

 __________________________________________

 The following table provides an overview of supported TMA properties.
-Details on their meaning and calculation are documented in :numref:`ray_matrix_analysis` and more information on the different definitions for focal lengths and powers in :numref:`ray_power_def`.
+Details on their definition and calculation are documented in :numref:`ray_matrix_analysis`, while more information on the different definitions for focal lengths and powers are found in :numref:`ray_power_def`.

 .. list-table:: Properties of a |TMA_link| object
    :widths: 75 60 40 200